percona/pmm/source/install/aws.rst

    |aws| Documentation: Availability zones
       https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html

-.. _run-server-ami.security-group.key-pair:
+.. _run-server-aws.security-group.key-pair:

-`Limiting Access to the instance: security group and a key pair <ami.html#run-server-ami-security-group-key-pair>`_
+`Limiting Access to the instance: security group and a key pair <aws.html#run-server-aws-security-group-key-pair>`_
 --------------------------------------------------------------------------------------------------------------------

 In the |gui.security-group| section, which acts like a firewall, you may use the